Onemanwolf/Moq_How_Session/How_Session/Moq.md

 ```

-Mock objects do not remember changes made to them by default so you need to use the `SetupProperty(x => x.PropertyToBeRemembered)` method.
+As we discussed Mock objects do not remember changes made to them by default so you need to use the `SetupProperty(x => x.PropertyToBeRemembered)` method so we can ensure that the mock remembers.

 Lets add a the `SetupProperty` to our test method to get it to pass.